Azure-Samples/azure-functions-completion-openai-node/README.md

 ### Permissions
 #### Add the following permissions to the Azure OpenAI resource:
-<b>Cognitive Services OpenAI User</b> - Add your account (contoso.microsoft.com) to the OpenAI resource if you did not create the OpenAI resource to test locally and the Azure Function App's Managed Identity when running in Azure.
+<b>Cognitive Services User</b> - Add your account (contoso@microsoft.com) to the OpenAI resource if you did not create the OpenAI resource to test locally and the Azure Function App's Managed Identity when running in Azure.
 If you used `azd provision` this step is already done - your logged in user and your function's managed idenitty already have permissions granted.

 ## Run your app using Visual Studio Code